 For many investors at this stage, the amount of capital available plays a large role in investment options.
 Traditionally, hundreds of thousands of dollars were needed to even consider CRE investing.
 Now, thanks to crowdfunding, some platforms welcome investors with as little as $500.
 These platforms also remove much of the work of identifying and negotiating property deals on your own.
 In fact, partnering with experienced investment strategists is a wise move for most beginners to CRE investing.

 Partners like PRC can help you avoid mistakes like falling for improper valuations or missing a crucial part of due diligence.
 They can also help you get a loan tailored to your situation, be it an SBA loan for your small business, or a more conventional or commercial bridge loan.
 Any questions you may have along the way are easily answered by the experienced professionals at your side.
+For accredited investors, we created the PRC Investor Network.

 Commercial Real Estate Investing: Many Moving Parts